AUMSA/2020-MSA-content/AI & Advanced Analytics/Setting up Azure Machine Learning Desginer/README.md

 You create a workspace via the Azure portal, a web-based console for managing your Azure resources.

 1. Sign in to [Azure portal](https://portal.azure.com/#home) by using the credentials for your Azure subscription.
 ![img01](img/img01.png)

 2. In the upper-left corner of Azure portal, select + Create a resource.
 ![img02](img/img02.png)

-3. Use the search bar to find Machine Learning and select "Machine Learning".
+3. Use the search bar to find Machine Learning and select **Machine Learning**.

 ![img03](img/img03.png)

 4. In the Machine Learning pane, select Create to begin.
 ![img04](img/img04.png)

 5. Provide the following information to configure your new workspace.
-After you are finished configuring the workspace, select **Review ** + **Create**.
+After you are finished configuring the workspace, select **Review** + **Create**.
 > **Please note that it can take several minutes to create your workspace in the cloud.**
 ![img05](img/img05.png)

 6. To view the new workspace, select **Go to resource**.
 ![img06](img/img06.png)

 ## How to use sample pipeline